sgmurphy/wordpress-plugins/ultimate-social-media-plus/readme.txt

 == Upgrade Notice ==

-= 3.6.5 =
+= 3.6.6 =
-* Added new icons
-* Improved email filter
-* Tested with WordPress 6.5.3
+* Tested with WordPress 6.6
-* Better calibration of icons
+* Minor performance improvements
+* Improvements for PHP 8 utilization
-* Fixed bugs with icon sizes
+* Fixed bugs with IncreasingHappiness and RateItAll icons